Best Body Composition Exercises – Introduction

 This exercise is perfect for outdoor training.

-In fact, you probably won’t be able to do this one indoors unless you have a large, high workout area.
+You probably won’t be able to do this one indoors unless you have a large, high workout area.

 Overhead medicine ball throws work your entire posterior chain, and running after the ball will drive your heart and breathing rate sky high.